fperez/fperez.org-src/py4science/git.rst

 extraordinary tool, though I have also used mercurial lightly and from what I see regarding its development and uptake it is also a very good system.
-Git and mercurial are ultimately `quite similar in their architecture`_, and likely to become even more alike in everyday use so over time, as each team learns from the other.
+Git and mercurial are ultimately `quite similar in their architecture`_, and likely to become even more alike in everyday use over time, as each team learns from the other.

 .. _quite similar in their architecture: http://mercurial.selenic.com/wiki/GitConcepts

-I will not go here into historical details about other version control systems, nor is this meant to encourage a comparison or discussion: I have extensive experience with CVS, SVN and Bazaar, and only use those systems today reluctantly when imposed by external constraints; git is simply that much better for what *I* need.
+I will not go here into historical details about other version control systems, nor is this meant to encourage a comparison or discussion: I have extensive experience with CVS, SVN and Bazaar, and only use those systems today *very* reluctantly, when imposed by external constraints.
+Git is simply that much better for *my needs*.
 Should you feel the urge to comment on this, please send your message to one of the many online forums where debates on *this vs that* are welcome, not to me.